Eggless Waffles

 Place the waffles in a 200°F oven to keep them warm and crisp while you finish with the rest of the batter.
 PRO TIP: I recommend placing the waffles directly on the oven rack in a single layer; this way, the heat will circulate properly, and the waffles will retain their crisp texture.

-• Put enough batter so the waffle hole is almost full, that will ensure you have full-shaped waffles.
+• Put enough batter so the waffle hole is almost full, which will ensure you have full-shaped waffles.

 • You don’t have Buttermilk?
 NO problem!!
 Check my recipe to make buttermilk substitute at home.